davidsday/go-tdd/README.txt

 		I use <C-j> (down), and <C-k> (up) to navigate the quickfix window

 	nnoremap <LocalLeader>a  call go#alternate#Switch(<bang>0, 'edit')
-		go-vim provides for toggling between various alternate files, I only use this one
+		vim-go provides for toggling between various alternate files, I only use this one